 #4.
 Betel Leaf

-It has been proven to give good results on EMF absorption based on an experiment in India.
+This plant, also spelled “betal” leaf plant, has been proven to give good results on EMF absorption based on an experiment in India.
 Betel leaf is a climber, so you need to put it in the right place, to be able to hang and grow.
 It requires direct sunlight, so it needs to be close to a window to grow healthy.

-Sunflower was the first proven plant that was widely adopted for EMF absorption.
+The sunflower was the first proven plant that was widely adopted for EMF absorption.
 Growing it indoors requires some gardening skills.
 You can give it the light it needs by setting up a LED light if you can’t place it under direct sunlight.

 #6.
 Gerbera Daisy